+The German language is difficult to learn, especially German articles can be confusing.
+These tips will help you get to grips with your German articles (der, die, das).
 For language students learning German, few aspects cause quite as much confusion as understanding the different articles.
-In English, the word “the” is so commonplace and simple to get to grips with that we take it for granted, but in German, you have to learn whether to use “der”, “die” or “das”, depending on the “gender” of the noun.
+In English, the word “the” is so commonplace and simple to get to grips with that we take it for granted, but there is no simple “the” in German, you have to learn whether to use der, die or das, depending on the “gender” of the noun.

-To make matters even more confusing, the word “die” is also used for plural words.
+To make matters even more confusing, the word die is also used for plural words.
 Suffice to say, this can all seem thoroughly overwhelming for many new students, but fear not.
-Here, we take a look at some tips and tricks to help you to learn and memorise these articles more easily.
+Here, we take a look at some tips and tricks to help you to learn and memorise these articles in German more easily.

 Before doing anything else, it is crucial to learn which version of “the” is used for each gender.
-For masculine nouns, the word “der” is used, for feminine nouns, you use the “die” prefix, and the word “das” is used for neuter nouns.
+For masculine nouns, the word der is used, for feminine nouns, you use the die prefix, and the word das in German is used for neuter nouns.